 - Proper use of Spam Filter: The email service you are using has built-in spam filters.
 Set the spam filter to high and check the spam folders regularly to see if an authentic email has been accidentally reached there.

 - Learn from the Celebrity Victims.
-You must have heard about the Twitter attack that happened in this pandemic where celebrities such as Elon Musk, Bill Gates, Jeff Bezos, and Kanye West along with approximately 130 celebrities’ verified accounts were compromised.
+You must have heard about the Twitter attack that happened in this pandemic where celebrities such as Elon Musk, Bill Gates, Jeff Bezos, and Kanye West, along with approximately 130 celebrities’ verified accounts, were compromised.
 The attackers got control over 45 accounts.
 The attackers used these celebrities’ accounts and sent a message on social media asking for $1k worth of Bitcoin and receiving $2k in return.
-This was a very clever and well-executed scam.
-So, be aware of any sorts of financial bait you come by whether in social media or via email.
+This was a brilliant and well-executed scam.
+So, be aware of any sorts of financial bait you come by, whether in social media or via email.
 Here you can see that even you can be tricked via verified social accounts too.

 - Regular App Updates & use of anti-virus: It is always recommended to use anti-virus software, firewalls, email filters, and keep these functional and up-to-date.
-Update your operating system regularly and to be sure make sure to set automatic updates.
-If you are using a smartphone then use the updated operating system.
+Update your operating system regularly, and to be sure, set automatic updates.
+If you are using a smartphone, then use the updated operating system.
 Don’t use old versions of the applications because their security protocols are weak and prone to attack.

-ARE YOU PREPARED TO SECURE YOUR BUSINESS FROM CYBER ATTACK DURING THIS PENDAMIC?
+ARE YOU PREPARED TO SECURE YOUR BUSINESS FROM CYBER ATTACKS DURING THIS PANDEMIC?